 Drugmakers Don’t Owe Sales Force Overtime, High Court Says

 Drugmakers don’t have to pay overtime to their sales representatives, the U.S. Supreme Court ruled in a decision that saves the industry billions of dollars and marks a defeat for the Obama administration.

 The justices, voting 5-4 in a case involving a GlaxoSmithKline Plc unit, said pharmaceutical salespeople are exempt from a federal wage-and-hour law.
-More than a dozen wage- and-hour cases had been filed against drugmakers -- including Johnson & Johnson (JNJ), Bristol-Myers Squibb Co.
-(BMY) and units of Novartis AG (NVS) and Merck & Co.
-(MRK) -- by workers charged with persuading doctors to prescribe the company’s products.
+More than a dozen wage- and-hour cases had been filed against drugmakers -- including Johnson & Johnson (JNJ:US), Bristol-Myers Squibb Co.
+(BMY:US) and units of Novartis AG (NVS:US) and Merck & Co.
+(MRK:US) -- by workers charged with persuading doctors to prescribe the company’s products.
 Business groups said billions of dollars were at stake.

 The Obama administration threw its support behind the sales representatives in a 2009 court filing.
 The administration said the exemption in the Fair Labor Standards Act for “outside salesmen” doesn’t apply to drug-industry representatives.